HANAND1979/opencvdatalab/README.md

 Note: The first time Datalab creation from the GCR image seems to take a while.
 So if the shell seems struck at 'Waiting for Datalab to be available on 8081' message, just wait for a while.
 It is a one-time delay.

 # Optional step
 In the rare event Datalab (Jupyter) does not discover your OpenCV, run the below command, opencv-python gets properly installed.
+In my tests of this build, this step is not necessary.
+Still in case you hit an issue, please try the below step.

 !/usr/local/envs/py3env/bin/python -m pip install opencv-python

-After this go ahead with
-import cv2 as cv etc.
+After this go ahead with usual Python programming. import cv2 as cv

 # Add-on of Cloud Storage API package
 Often while working with datalab I found the need to read/write from Google Cloud Storage.
 So have baked in those as well into the build.
 Just reduces number of imports you have to do.